The Florida Bar 1950

 4. The fourth misconception is that all alimony is the same.
 There are actually several different types of alimony in Kissimmee.
 Temporary alimony, or alimony pendente lite is intended to ensure bills will continue to be paid and financial obligations of the spouses met only while the divorce action is pending.
 Bridge-the-gap alimony assists a spouse in need for a short time as the spouse transitions from married to single life.
 Rehabilitative Alimony assists a spouse with a specific rehabilitative plan as they work towards becoming self-supporting.
 Durational alimony is ordered for a specified period of time that cannot last longer than the marriage.
 Permanent alimony is normally only available in marriages that lasted over seventeen years and is rare in marriages lasting less than seventeen years.
 While permanent alimony may seem like it lasts forever, it can be modified in certain circumstances.

-If you are getting a divorce in Kissimmee or need to modify or terminate alimony you are paying in Kissimmee, contact My Florida Family Lawn Firm, Adams and Luka, P.A., to have a free consultation with one of our family attorneys.
+If you are getting a divorce in Kissimmee or need to modify or terminate alimony you are paying in Kissimmee, contact My Florida Family Lawn Firm, Adams, Luka, & Benton, to have a free consultation with one of our family attorneys.
 During the initial consultation, our experienced family attorneys can answer any questions to may have regarding alimony and help you get a realistic expectation of how alimony may apply to you.
 Our family attorneys understand what outcomes may be likely in Kissimmee regarding alimony and will develop a legal strategy unique to your situation to help best resolve your case.
 Call us 24/7at 407-872-0303 or 352-357-4084 for your free consultation.